Best Electric Guitar Strings 2024 – 6 String Sets

 • Keeps in tune well even when used with locked bridge setups

-Their continued popularity in all-things guitar strings is corroborated by the high ratings that strings like EXL130 receive, which in turn helped the company secure multiple slots in this guide.
+Their continued popularity in all things guitar strings is corroborated by the high ratings that strings like EXL130 receive, which in turn helped the company secure multiple slots in this guide.

 With its thin gauge high E string at .008 and low E String at .038, this set is easy on the hands.
+To me, the thinnest string feels like a thread – but sturdy.

 • Gauge: Extra Super Light (008, .010, .015, .021, .030, .038)